 - Area: 1,043,076 km2 – half of each country

-- Known for: Torres del Paine National Park, dinosaur fossils, temperamental weather, whale watching and numerous hiking trails
+- Best known for: Torres del Paine National Park, dinosaur fossils, whale watching and numerous hiking trails

 On all of my trips to Patagonia, what I love the most and can count on every time I go, besides all of the external beauty, is that it meets me exactly where I am internally.
 Being in the raw, beautiful wild of Patagonia is like hitting the reset button on my soul.
 I have fallen in love with Patagonia for more than what I see, it’s what I feel that keeps me coming back.

 Remember to pack only what you absolutely need, and plan to spend a lot of time on the trails.
 It’s where all the magic happens.
 Also, if you plan to camp, bring your gear with you, as it is very expensive down south. – Jackie, The Budget-Minded Traveler